 Arranging a funeral or cremation in New Jersey

 Are you facing the difficult task of organizing a funeral or cremation?
-This brief guide aims to outline some of the main points, and New Jersey state laws, which will help you start the process of arranging a funeral or cremation in New Jersey.
-It can be an extremely daunting task to make funeral arrangements, especially if this is the first time you have had to do it, and you are coping with your bereavement at the same time.
+This guide aims to outline some of the main points and New Jersey state laws, which will help you start the process of making arrangements in New Jersey.
+It can be an extremely daunting task to make funeral arrangements, especially if this is the first time you have had to do it and you are coping with your bereavement at the same time.
 Read on to find out where to start the process.

 How do you choose which funeral home or cremation provider is right for your needs?

 Choosing the ‘right’ funeral home can be very important to ensure your funeral needs are met.
 Traditionally many people just opted for the local funeral home they knew of or had been referred to.
 But tradition is changing, and people can often have specific funeral requirements that they need to have met, such as working to a tight budget or wanting something more unconventional.

 It is always wise to ask around and check reviews on funeral homes, and we would recommend you compare services and costs between providers, as these can vary considerably.
 It will help to be clear about what your basic needs are to help you narrow down your selection process.

 All funeral establishments must be licensed by the New Jersey Division of Consumer Affairs, Board of Mortuary Science and are issued with a funeral directors’ license.
 A funeral home’s license number must be displayed in any advertising they undertake.

 How do I find a funeral home or cremation provider in New Jersey?

 There are over 1000 funeral homes, cemeteries, and crematories in New Jersey.
 If you need to locate a funeral home or cremation provider near you, use our funeral home directory, which lists all funeral service providers by state and city.

 Who is responsible for making the funeral or cremation arrangements in New Jersey?